TetraPlex-org/central/Documentation/FAQ.md

-# Who are in your team?
+# Who are in your team currently?

 People who are really dedicated to making great open source software and/or industry veterans.

 We are dreamers with potentially world changing ideas.

 We are fun to work and talk with and please check our other github repos.

 If this resonates with you we invite you to contact us to see if you would fit in.

 # Why are you attempting to build another chat/social network app when there are so many?